Scala Contarini del Bovolo

 Though the staircase underwent several restorations in the 19th century, it remained in decaying condition until the late 1960s, when WMF’s Venice Committee adopted it as a priority conservation project.
 The structure, with its ascending rows of round-headed arches, is the only one of its kind to be found in Venice today.

-Why It Matters.
-Before WMF’s intervention, the condition of the Bovolo Staircase; put it in imminent danger of collapse.
-The organisation’s conservation efforts restored the structure to its original glory, as an unusual and impressive blend of Byzantine and Renaissance architectural styles.
-Equally important, structural improvements made public use of the staircase safe and eliminated its threat to passers-by.
-The work, largely carried out by the Minnesota chapter of the Venice Committee, won that group the prestigious Premio Torta; awarded biennially to honour a significant contribution to the preservation of Venice.
+Why It Matters: Before the intervention by WMF, the Bovolo Staircase was in imminent danger of collapse.
+The organization’s conservation efforts not only restored the structure to its original splendor, showcasing a unique and impressive fusion of Byzantine and Renaissance architectural styles, but also made it safe for public use and removed any threat to passers-by.
+The work, primarily undertaken by the Minnesota chapter of the Venice Committee, earned them the esteemed Premio Torta, a biennial award recognizing significant contributions to the preservation of Venice.

-Left: Note the amazing stonework of the staircase: one piece stone risers secured into the wall and the central pillar.
-Also note the carved column capitals of Istrian stone.
+Left: Observe the remarkable stonework of the staircase with single-piece stone risers secured into the wall and the central pillar.
+Take note of the intricately carved column capitals made of Istrian stone.

-How We Helped.
-By the time WMF began its conservation of the staircase in 1966, the structure’s central core was on the verge of collapse, and the white Istrian stone used for its colonnade had become blackened from exposure to airborne pollution.
-WMF consolidated the central supporting column and repaired damaged treads, then inserted steel rods into the staircase to anchor the steps.
-Using a chemical treatment, WMF cleaned the staircase’s facade; returning the stone to its natural colour and removing incrustation that had amassed on its surface.
-Conservationists injected epoxy resins to stabilize the stonework and applied a resin film to prevent moisture from penetrating the stonework.
+How We Helped: By the time WMF commenced the conservation of the staircase in 1966, the structure’s central core was close to collapsing, and the white Istrian stone of the colonnade had darkened due to airborne pollution.
+WMF reinforced the central support column, repaired damaged treads, and inserted steel rods to secure the steps.
+They cleaned the staircase’s facade with a chemical treatment, restoring the stone to its original colour and removing surface incrustations.
+Conservationists also injected epoxy resins to fortify the stonework, and applied a resin film to protect against moisture infiltration.

-The staircase was closed to the public for restoration work which began in August 2015.
+The staircase was closed for restoration, which started in August 2015.

 OPENING TIMES AND FEE STRUCTURE

-*Please check opening times before visiting and for any possible Covid regulations in place.
+*Please check opening times before visiting and for any possible health/disability regulations in place.

 Palazzo Contarini del Bovolo San Marco 4303 30124 Venice